-The Designated Officer to receive disclosures and any other individual to whom the disclosure is referred in the performance of that employee's/person's duties, must take all reasonable steps to avoid disclosing to another person any information that might identify the person by whom the disclosure was made.
+The Designated Person to receive disclosures and any other individual to whom the disclosure is referred in the performance of that employee's/person's duties, must take all reasonable steps to avoid disclosing to another person any information that might identify the person by whom the disclosure was made.

-If a disclosure is made to a line manager in the course of their duties, the line manager is required to request the discloser to make the disclosure directly to the Designated Officer to receive disclosures.
+If a disclosure is made to a line manager in the course of their duties, the line manager is required to request the discloser to make the disclosure directly to the Designated Person to receive disclosures.

-The Designated Officer to receive a disclosure should undertake an initial screening/assessment process (see section 15.1 DoPER Guidance under section 21(1) of the Protected Disclosures Act 2014 for the purpose of assisting public bodies in the performance of their duties under the Act) following which he/she will advise the discloser as to whether the matter requires an investigation in accordance with the Protected Disclosures Act, 2014.
+The Designated Person to receive a disclosure should undertake an initial screening/assessment process (see see paragraph 10.2 of PDA Statutory Guidance document at www.gov.ie/protected-disclosures for the purpose of assisting public bodies in the performance of their duties under the Act). following which he/she will advise the discloser as to whether the matter requires an investigation in accordance with the Protected Disclosures Act, 2014 as amended.
 The screening process should involve an assessment of the disclosure to seek to determine whether or not it should be treated as a protected disclosure, having regard to the 2014 Act.
-If it is unclear whether the disclosure qualifies as a protected disclosure, the Designated Officer should treat the disclosure as a protected disclosure (and protect the identity of the discloser in accordance with the procedures).
+If it is unclear whether the disclosure qualifies as a protected disclosure, the Designated Person should treat the disclosure as a protected disclosure (and protect the identity of the discloser in accordance with the procedures).
 The disclosure should be assessed to determine the nature of the information disclosed and the procedure or procedures that is/are most appropriate to be used to investigate the matter.
 If, having assessed the disclosure, there is a mix of different issues (some involving a protected disclosure, some involving a personal employment complaint) then an appropriate process/processes should be applied to deal with the issues.
 The process to be applied may differ from case to case.

-The screening/assessment process should consider whether the alleged wrongdoing is something that can or should be investigated or not (see section 21; Procedure for Investigation of a Disclosure).
+The screening/assessment process should consider whether the alleged wrongdoing is something that can or should be investigated or not (see section 10, PDA Statutory Guidance).
 If an investigation is required, the appropriate Director of Services should consider the nature and extent of the investigation.

-In the event that the Designated Officer is of the view that any further investigation is not required, the Designated Officer should advise the discloser of his/her assessment and the basis for the assessment, insofar as is possible.
+In the event that the Designated Person is of the view that any further investigation is not required, the Designated Person should advise the discloser of his/her assessment and the basis for the assessment, insofar as is possible.

-As it is not possible to know at the time, whether a disclosure will subsequently be deemed protected under the Protected Disclosures Act, the Designated Officer should keep a written record of his/her actions, including timelines, under this section.
+As it is not possible to know at the time, whether a disclosure will subsequently be deemed protected under the Protected Disclosures Act, the Designated Person should keep a written record of his/her actions, including timelines, under this section.

-Employees/Workers should be advised by the Designated Officer that the following conditions must apply to an employee/worker's disclosure:
+Employees/Workers should be advised by the Designated Person that the following conditions must apply to an employee/worker's disclosure: